charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

 **Sample files will be used all along the pipeline**.

 #### ⚙️ `3_CheckBamReadgroups.py (local)`:
-> This script parses every BAM files to check the absence of the "read group" entry ("RG" label), which is mandatory for further analyses (will be added later).
+> This script parses every BAM files to check the absence of the "read group" entry ("RG" label).

 #### ⚙️ `4_RelocateBamFiles.py (local)`:
-> This script relocates BAM files from the original hard-drive for further analysis (:warning: needs debugging).
+> This script relocates BAM files from the original hard-drive for further analysis.
-> **Ultimately, BAM files are transfered to Allas with an independent script**.
+> **Ultimately, BAM files are transfered to a distant server with an independent script**.

 ```mermaid
 flowchart LR